 Getting an Interview

-I applied through a recruiter and the process took 2+ weeks - interviewed at Additech in April 2013.
+I applied through a recruiter.
+The process took 2+ weeks.
+I interviewed at Additech in April 2013.

-I applied through a recruiter and the process took 4 days - interviewed at Additech in January 2013.
+I applied through a recruiter.
+The process took 4 days.
+I interviewed at Additech (Stafford, TX) in January 2013.

 - The most unexpected question was if I was sure that the position as they described it was something I wanted to do.
 1 Answer